-VETERANS DAY | AREA DEALS
+VETERANS DAY | Area deals

 RED LOBSTER

-Red Lobster will offer a free appetizer or dessert to veterans, active-duty military and reservists with a valid military ID on Sunday and Monday.
+Red Lobster will offer a free appetizer or dessert to veterans, active-duty military and reservists with a valid military ID.
 Guests may choose an item from a special menu that includes: sweet chili shrimp, mozzarella sticks, coconut shrimp, seafood-stuffed mushrooms, lobster and langostino pizza, shrimp cocktail, vanilla bean cheesecake, key lime pie, warm apple crostada, chocolate wave and brownie overboard.

 Sunrise inn

-All veterans and active-duty military can enjoy one free meal at Sunrise Inn, downtown Warren, on Monday.
+All veterans and active duty military can enjoy one free meal at Sunrise Inn, downtown Warren.
 Dine-in only.
-No carry-out.
+No carryout.
 Must present valid ID.
 Alcoholic beverages and dessert not included.
 Check out the menu at sunriseinnofwarren.com/menus/.

 Grove City Premium Outlets

-The outlets will host a Wrap it Up Early Sale through Monday to celebrate Veterans Day.
-Participating retailers, including Kate Spade New York, Loft Outlet, Old Navy Outlet, The North Face, Under Armour and more, will offer exclusive deals, even besting the up to 65 percent off savings people regularly find at the center.
-Shoppers with a valid military ID enjoy year-round military discounts and special offers at participating retailers, marked with a patriotic star in their window.
+The outlets will host a Wrap it Up Early Sale to celebrate Veterans Day.
+Participating retailers, including Kate Spade New York, Loft Outlet, Old Navy Outlet, The North Face, Under Armour and more.
+Look for exclusive deals, even besting the up to 65 percent off savings people regularly find at the center.
+Shoppers with a valid military ID enjoy year-round military discounts and special offers at participating retailers, marked with a star in their window.

 Don't Miss a Story